wenxu-fi/sentiment-analysis/README.md

 This template provides a notbook to fine tune DistilBert model, create a backend API,and  a minimal setup to get React working in Vite.

-1. technical_assignment_w3.ipynb: fine tune DistilBert-base-uncased model
+1. fine_tune_distilbert.ipynb: fine tune DistilBert-base-uncased model
 2. appp.py: create a backend AI for sentiment analysis with fine-tuned model and llama 3 test_app.py: test with python request
    usage: uvicorn app:app --reload